Insurgency in Khyber Pakhtunkhwa: Operation Black Thunderstorm

 On 26 April 2009, the unified Pakistan Armed Forces started the strategic and tactical airborne attack, codename Black Thunderstorm, with the aim of retaking Buner, Lower Dir, Swat and Shangla districts from the TTP.
 This joint army–navy- air force unified operation was well rehearsed and prepared.
 The fighter jets of Navy and air force began pounding the militant hideouts while army kept advancing in the militant hideouts.
 The combat fighter pilots of the navy and air force flew their aerial bombing mission together in high altitude at continuous 24-hour period, to avoid being hit from the anti-aircraft guns.
 During the initial stages of the unified operations, the ground troops and paratroopers performed combat HALO/HAHO techniques to hold the control of high strategic mountains and hills surrounding the Taliban-controlled cities.

 The operation largely cleared the Lower Dir district of militia forces by 28 April and Buner by 5 May 2009.
 The same day, the ground fighting in Swat was particularly fierce since the TTP threw away their insurgent tactics and the ground forces obtained the counter-insurgency tactics.
-By 14 May 2009, the military was only six kilometers south of Mingora, the militia-held capital city of Swat, and preparations for all-out street fighting were underway.
+By 14 May 2009, the military was only six kilometres south of Mingora, the militia-held capital city of Swat, and preparations for all-out street fighting were underway.

 On 23 May 2009, the battle for Mingora started and by 27 May, approximately 70% of the city was cleared of militants.
 On 30 May, the Pakistan military had taken back the city of Mingora from the TTP, calling it a significant victory in its offensive against the militants.
 However, some sporadic fighting was still continuing on the city's outskirts.

-In all, according to the military, 128 soldiers and more than ~1,475 militants were killed and 317 soldiers were wounded during operation Black Thunderstorm. ~95 soldiers and policemen were captured by the militants; all were rescued by the military.
-114 foreign fighters were captured, including some local commanders.
+In all, according to the military, 128 soldiers and more than 1,475 militants were killed and 317 soldiers were wounded during operation Black Thunderstorm.
+Approximately 95 soldiers and policemen were captured by the militants; all were rescued by the military.
+One hundred and fourteen foreign fighters were captured, including some local commanders.
 At least 23 of the militants killed were foreigners.

 Sporadic fighting throughout Swat continued up until mid-June.
 On 14 June, the operation was declared over and the military had regained control of the region.
 Only small pockets of Taliban resistance remained and the military started mopping up operations.
 This led to a refugee crisis, and by 22 August, 1.6 million of 2.3 million have returned home according to UN estimates.